15 Things To Know About Moving to and Living in Jacksonville, Florida

 Head to this residential area to settle into a starter home and take advantage of the good schools nearby.
 More recent development has brought plenty of entertainment and dining options, not to mention two shopping malls.

-6. You’ll Find Four of the State’s Top High Schools Here
+6. You’ll Find Five of the State’s Top Public High Schools Here

-Per U.S. News & World Report’s ranking of the nation’s best schools, Jacksonville is home to several of the state’s top institutions — six Jacksonville schools scored within the top 50 Florida institutions.
-The highest-ranking Jax school, Stanton College Preparatory School, even ranked #76 nationally.
+Per U.S. News & World Report’s ranking of the nation’s best schools, Jacksonville is home to several of the state’s top public institutions — five Jacksonville high schools scored within the top 50 Florida public high schools.
+The highest-ranking Jax school, Stanton College Preparatory School, even ranked No. 65 nationally.

-7. Jacksonville Feels More Southern Than Most Florida Cities That Are Further South
+7. Living in Jacksonville, FL, Has a More Southern Feel Than Most Florida Cities That Are Further South

 Even though Jax is northeast of Orlando, Tampa, and Miami, it feels much more southern when it comes to accents and attitudes.
 In fact, many Floridians say living in Jacksonville, FL, feels more like living in Georgia, which makes sense, considering it’s only 25 miles from the Georgia state line.